alexa-samples/skill-sample-nodejs-cloudformation-guide/05_cloudWatchAlarmSkill/README.md

 This README also introduces this concept:
 - **Advanced configuration opitions**: Passing sensitive or user-specific data (in this case, the email address for the SNS email topic) to `cfn-deployer` from `ask-resources.json` instead of hard-coding them in `skill-stack.yaml`.

+## Prerequisites

+To deploy this project, you (i.e. your AWS CLI user) need to have permissions for SNS (in addition to the basic Lambda, CloudWatch and IAM permissions).
+You can probably get by with fewer permissions, but a convenient selection of managed IAM policies are:
+- AmazonSNSFullAccess
+- AWSLambda_FullAccess
+- CloudWatchFullAccess
+- IAMFullAccess

 ## Advanced configuration options

 In this project we're using an SNS email topic to receive mails with error notifications.
 The recipient email address is passed with the parameter `NotificationEMail` to the `Subscription.Endpoint` property of the `AWS::SNS::Topic` resource: